Tokyo Jihen: Producers

-Inoue has produced all of Sheena Ringo's works since her second album.
+Inoue has produced all of Ringo Sheena's works since her second album.
 Sheena calls him "the sixth member".

 Naming of members

 The real names of Hirama and Hata are "平間 幹央" and "畑 利樹" respectively, but, Ringo Sheena gave them stage names, using Kanji which is not usually used for their names, but as they are the phonetic equivalent, the pronunciation is not changed.

 Since Ryosuke Nagaoka always drifted unsteadily and nobody knew where he would go, Sheena named Nagaoka "Ukigumo" which means the drifting cloud.

 Sheena planned to give Keitaro Izawa a stage name, but he refused and chose one for himself, Ichiyō Izawa.

 Songwriting

 The band members have different writing styles.
-Sheena Ringo and Ichiyo Izawa write their songs using musical notation.
+Ringo Sheena and Ichiyo Izawa write their songs using musical notation.
 Seiji Kameda uses different methods, recording himself humming, using musical instruments, or using a computer.
 Ukigumo, on the other hand, cannot write musical notation, Izawa or (less frequently) Sheena transcribe his tunes in the studio.
 Since Ukigumo writes music without considering a song, it is hard for Sheena to put the words to his music, so he often writes the lyrics to his own songs.
 Finally, Toshiki Hata stubbornly refused to write music, even declining to write lyrics when Sheena asked him to.
 He finally did contribute one song to the band's last EP before their split, Color Bars, and the first EP since their reunion, News.